V Rising: Development

 V Rising is developed by Stunlock Studios in the Unity game engine.
 On release an ongoing internet connection was required to play, but a hot fix removed the requirement allowing play while offline.
 On May 17, 2023, the first major update titled Secrets of Gloomrot was released on Steam.
 It introduced the ability to create multi-level castles, added items called "jewels" that augmented spells, introduced a "domination" mechanic for horses allowing them to be summoned by the player at will, among other changes.

-Version 1.0 was released on May 8 2024 ending the game's Early Access period.
+Version 1.0 was released on May 8, 2024, ending the game's Early Access period.
 This version included new bosses, biomes, and additional cosmetic items as well as the completion of the main story line.
 However, the developers state this will not end the game's development.
 The full release of the Windows version included optional paid downloadable content based on the Castlevania series, with the protagonist able to dress up as various characters in the series and battle Simon Belmont in an optional boss fight.

-A PlayStation 5 version was released on June 11 2024.
+A PlayStation 5 version was released on June 11, 2024.

 Version 1.1, titled Invaders of Oakveil, was released on April 28th, 2025.
 It features a new zone, a new enemy faction, a new boss, and reworks to several systems related to player gameplay customization.
 3 new weapons are included in the update, of which are throwing daggers, claws, and a dual-bladed staff.
 Additionally, player-built arenas and organized duels to facilitate recreational PvP combat will be added.
 It also brings in 2 new player castle structures and an expansion to an existing structure, those being a castle-wide vault storage system, stables to store horses, and expanding the prison structure to allow creature blood to be drained.
 The update also brings official support for Valve's Steam Deck.

+In late March 2026, Stunlock Studios announced that they considered the game to be "complete", with no plans for future content updates.
+The studio confirmed that they were instead working on their next game, which is to be set in the same universe as V Rising.